sonnguyen478/MLiFC_invoice_classifier/README.md

 Approach: Working from the baseline provided by Jannes, we improve some of the details.
 Also we attempt to enrich the generated example invoices.
 The heart of the project will be a stacker algo that can take up to four different (intermediate) results from one to four different extractor models.

 ## Random details
-* model "regex_iban" is a traditional algorithm based on regular expressions.
+* model "RegExDragon" is a traditional algorithm based on regular expressions.
+It only extracts IBAN successfully.
 * model "X1" is an improved version of Jannes' baseline model.
 * all extractor models need to take input and produce outputs that are consistent in format and content.
   * This proves to be a challenge in itself.
 Jannes' notebook produces examples on the fly.
 We must find a way and a format to store the generated examples on disk and a way to share the uniquely identified invoices among team members.
 Each individual invoice must be accompanied by its "truth values" for training/testing.